Fausto-Korpsvart/Gruvbox-GTK-Theme/README.md

 ![Gruvbox Dark](https://raw.githubusercontent.com/Fausto-Korpsvart/Gruvbox-GTK-Theme/master/extra/screenshoots/Gruvbox-2.png)

-## Installing Themes
+## INSTALLING THEMES

-Before installing, make sure to install the `Murrine Engine` and `gnome-themes-extra` packages for the correct rendering of themes.
+Before installing the themes, make sure to install the following necessary packages:
+`sassc` `murrine-engine` and `gnome-themes-extra` packages for the correct rendering of themes.

 Here are some commands to install on some distributions.